DepthComputation/InSpaceType_Benchmark/README.md

 Please refer to the paper and the supplementary for the full results.

+## <div align="">Bibtex</div>

+If you find our work useful, please consider to cite our work

+    @article{wu2023inspacetype,
+          title={InSpaceType: Reconsider Space Type in Indoor Monocular Depth Estimation}, author={Wu, Cho-Ying and Gao, Quankai and Hsu, Chin-Cheng and Wu, Te-Lin and Chen, Jing-Wen and Neumann, Ulrich}, journal={arXiv preprint arXiv:2309.13516},
+          year={2023}
+        }

 ## License
 The dataset is CC BY-SA 4.0 licensed.